Patients Rising's Advocacy Masterclass

 Week 15: Final video submission & graduation celebration!

 Brooke has sat on advisory boards for Pfizer, Single Mom Planet Foundation, WEGO Health, The HollyRod Foundation & HealtheVoices.
 Currently, she sits on advisory boards for the Crohn’s & Colitis Foundation, Janssen Pharmaceuticals, & Pfizer.
 Brooke has been featured in The Phoenix Ostomy Magazine, US Weekly, LifeScript, L.A.
 Parent, Ostomy Connection, Prevention Magazine, and Women’s Health Magazine.
 Brooke & her child, Jax, currently reside in Santa Barbara with their dog, Winston.

 As a rare disease patient and stroke survivor, Stephanie Fischer is passionate about explaining public policy so that patients and their families can understand why it matters and feel empowered to engage legislators and regulators.
-She serves on the Pennsylvania Rare Disease Advisory Council and on the board of Narcolepsy Network.
+She serves on the Steering Committee of the Pennsylvania Rare Disease Advisory Council as well as the Board of Narcolepsy Network.

 Tamika Felder is a patient advocate, educator, mobilizer, author, and the Chief Visionary at Cervivor, a nonprofit dedicated to cervical cancer advocacy and support.
 Tamika opted to use her experience and her loud, powerful and humorous voice to educate others about ways to prevent cervical cancer.